Management Board and theme champion (social justice and injustice), Newcastle Institute of Social Renewal

 Youth Justice; Criminal Justice; Children's Rights; Public Law

 Kathryn Hollingsworth’s current research interests lie in the areas of children’s rights, youth justice and public law.
-She is particularly interested in the application of theories of responsibility and children’s rights to the area of youth justice, and the intersection of public law, children’s rights and youth justice.
-She has published a number of articles in this area and is currently working on a book, to be published by Hart in 2013, entitled Children, Rights and Criminal Justice.
+She is particularly interested in the application of theories of responsibility and children’s rights to the area of youth justice, and the intersection of public law, children’s rights, criminal law theory, and youth justice.
+She has published a number of articles in this area and is currently working on a book, to be published by Hart, entitled Children, Rights and Criminal Justice.

 Prior to her work in children's rights and criminal justice, Kathryn Hollingsworth published more generally in the area of constitutional and administrative law, in particular on the constitutional role of public sector audit (as part of a three year project funded by the Leverhulme Trust) and on public sector ombudsman.
 She is the co-author (with Fidelma White) of Audit, Accountability and Government (Oxford; Cavendish/OUP; 1999) as well as a number of articles in this area.
 She has been the recipient of research grants from the Canadian High Commission and the Nuffield Foundation.